Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 New South Wales (NSW)

-In NSW, prior to the pandemic, the light blue areas in the inner city areas indicate there was some movement in inner city areas including Chatswood, the Sydney CBD and areas just west of the city.
+In NSW, prior to the pandemic, the light blue areas in the inner city areas indicate there was some movement in inner city areas including Chatswood, the Sydney Central Business District (CBD) and areas just west of the city.

 However, there was a much higher level of migration into the areas much further west of the city including Penrith and Blaxland, as well as Newcastle.